dakohhh/restq/docs/index.md

 # Welcome to RestQ

 RestQ is a lightweight, and fully async task queue built on top of Redis.
 It provides a simple yet powerful way to handle task job processing in your Python applications.
-Think of it as your application's personal assistant that diligently processes tasks whenever you need them done.
+Think of it like this: You’ve got work that needs to happen in the background (sending emails, crunching data, generating reports.).
+Instead of blocking your app, you drop those tasks into a queue, and workers pick them up and run them wherever they live.

 ## Why RestQ?